bwest937/bwest937.github.io/VaultHome/wellhrm/6. Rules/Classes/Magic User.md

 ### Arcane Magic

 **Arcane Magic:** Magic-Users carry spellbooks containing the formulae for arcane spells.
 A first level magic-user selects (2 + INT bonus) number of Level 1 spells and (INT bonus) number Level 2 spell from the basic spell lists for their starting spellbook.
-They always get [[Magic Dart]].
+They always get [[7.
+Spells/Magic Dart]].

 #### Scrolls
 Magic-Users are able to use any arcane scroll they can identify, even if the spell is a higher level than they can normally cast.
 They can potentially identify any scroll.